aganse/py_tf2_gpu_dock_mlflow/README.md

 ### Then follow these steps to run things:

 1. git clone this repo and cd into it...
+1.5 generate python env, install mlflow into it, activate that env (add detail here).
 2. `make build` :  Build the docker image; super quick.
 3. `make load_tfdata` :  Download and setup the patch_camelyon dataset from
                    Tensorflow datasets.
 Note this dataset is 7.5GB and this step can take a little while, but it's a one-time event.
+                   Also this is only neccesary for runs using the tensorflow dataset (default example shown in this readme).
 2. `make run`   :  Run the training, which will progressively log state into mlflow.
 This too can take a while.
 For context, on a NVIDIA GeForce RTX 2080 SUPER it took about two hours.

-Once the run is running, you should find metrics progress logging in your MLFlow instance, something like this (yes this example is a bit overfit):<BR>
+Once the run is running, you should find metrics progress logging in your MLFlow instance, something like this (yes this example is totally overfit):<BR>
 <img src="./mlflow_run.png" alt="MLflow logged run example image" width="60%"/>

 The `make run` macro runs the `project_driver.bash` shell script, but a Python